Liver disease is serious and requires treatment and regular monitoring by a liver specialist.

 Glicemic Balance capsules

 Take 1 capsule with each meal.
-The ingredients in this formula help to improve glucose tolerance and reduce insulin resistance (syndrome X).
-This is important because insulin drives fat production in the liver.
+The ingredients in this formula help to support better tolerance to glucose and support insulin function.
+This will reduce Syndrome X. This is important because insulin drives fat production in the liver.

 Fatty liver can be reversed.
 See Dr Eanelli’s testimonial here